codetriplett/spective/README.md

 Each scene is made up of a single light and camera.
 If you provide your own HTML canvas element as the first parameter, it will be used as the viewport.
 Otherwise one will be created automatically that fills the entire screen.

 ## Objects
 Wavefront OBJ files are used to load in the geometries for all the objects in the scene.
 Each geometry can be wrapped with either an image or hexadecimal color.
 If no image or color is provided, it will default to white.
-Objects can share geometries and images without loading the same resource multiple times.
+Objects created from the same geometries and images will share those resources without loading them multiple times.

 ## Management
-You can remove an object from the scene by updating it without any parameters.
+You can remove an object from the scene by calling it the way you normally would to update it, but without any parameters.
 Geometries and images will automatically unload if no objects remain that use them.
-If you do the same for the scene itself, it will pause or resume any active animations.
+If you do the same for the scene itself, it will pause or resume any active animations or future updates.
 When a scene is resumed, it will update the perspective of the camera in case the canvas dimensions have changed.
 If you use the default canvas, it will update the perspective whenever the window is resized.

 ## Properties
-The following properties are used by the camera and instances to affect their placement and orientation within the scene.
+The following properties are used by the camera and objects to affect their placement and orientation within the scene.
+Each one can be defined as an array to define all three dimensions at once or can be followed by an X, Y or Z to set a single dimension (e.g. angleY).

-### Scale
-Changes the size of the object.
-If an array is used, it will affect the size of each dimension independently.

-### Offset
-The location of the object in relation to its own pivot point.

-### Position
+### scale
-The location of the objects pivot point in relation to the entire scene.
+Its size along each axis relative to its original size.
+Can be defined by a single number instead of an array to set the same value to all dimensions.

-### Rotation
+### position
-The angle in radians along the y axis.
+Its placement within the scene.

-### Tilt
+### angle
-The angle in radians along the x axis.
+Its rotation around each axis.
+Rotations occur in the order Y, X then Z.

-### Spin
+### offset
-The angle in radians along the z axis.
+A shift in its placement after it has been rotated.
+This is useful for creating orbits.